 Statute of Limitations for Truck Accident Claims

-The statute of limitations in Florida for truck accident claims is four years from the date of the accident.
+The statute of limitations in Florida for truck accident claims is two years from the date of the accident.
 If your loved one was killed in the accident, you have to file a wrongful death claim two years from the date your loved one passed.
 Therefore, the time for pursuing compensation is of the essence.

 However, other factors may impact the actual time you have to pursue a claim.
 Florida’s no-fault rule requires that you exhaust personal injury protection through your auto insurance policy before you can proceed with a claim.